My Empathy Coach

 Empathy Coaching for Individuals: In my role as an empathy coach, I will support you in respectfully welcoming the parts of you that want to be heard and acknowledged.
 We will co-create a compassionate, non-judgmental field of listening where these parts can safely reveal layers of experience that have been waiting to be received and held.
 Healing naturally emerges when we can fully meet our experience with a compassionate presence.
 This is a shift from doing to being.

 Empathy Based Offerings for Organizations Based on an organization's needs and goals, I tailor the following processes to meet the particular needs of the group I am working with.1.
 Listening Circle: A 2-hour listening process that deepens empathic connection and trust between individuals in an organization.
 When individuals in a group feel heard and received by their peers, they experience a greater sense of safety and connection.
 They also experience an increased sense of mattering and belonging.
 This creates a safe space for individual differences to be honored and respected.2.
-Empathy Circle: A 2-hour experiential process, based on the principles and practices of Nonviolent Communication (NVC), to cultivate a sense of shared humanity among the members of an organization.
-This facilitates a quality of connection based on empathy and mutual respect that transcends roles, titles, and power differentials.
-Participants will learn a simple practice that deepens their emotional intelligence and vocabulary.3.
+Empathy Circle: A 2-hour experiential process that nurtures and deepens human connection within organizations.
+The process draws on the principles and practices of Nonviolent Communication (NVC) and Mindfulness to cultivate empathy, presence, and nonjudgemental listening in a respectful way that transcends organizational roles, titles, and power dynamics.
+Participants will also learn a simple practice that deepens their emotional intelligence.3.
 Mindfulness for Grounding: A 1-hour Mindfulness session using different guided meditations to help participants shift from a scattered-mind-and-stressed-body state to an increased sense of ease and well-being by being in the present.
 From this resourced place, participants will have an increased capacity to both focus on their objectives in the present and also to connect with others.

 Recent Public Offerings